JJPro/CTP-R01-converter/README.md

 A PR based on this converter is WIP, until it is finalized and officially merged, you may use the external converter file in this repo to make your cube fully function.

+Updates will be migrated into the PR only when this external converter proves to be solid by the community.

+Download the converter and report problems.

+Post your positive feedbacks or improvement ideas in Discussions.

 PRs:
 - Koenkk/zigbee2mqtt.io#1833
 - Koenkk/zigbee-herdsman-converters#5367